MMinusOne/QuantZero/README.md

 - Quant Zero's multi-threaded implementation allows it to utilize all the CPU threads resulting in way quicker backtests

-- Quant Zero has is developer friendly and robust, allowing to make all kinds of strategies aslong as you have the data, all you need to do is implement the logic
+- Quant Zero is developer friendly and robust, allowing to make all kinds of strategies aslong as you have the data, all you need to do is implement the logic

 - Quant Zero is actively maintained by `MMinusOne`, and I offer support to whomever needs it, feel free to contact me